-It all started with our founders, international citizens, sustainability ambassadors and gourmets.
+It all started with our founders, international citizens and sustainability ambassadors.

 They realized that the key aspects of consumer safety and environmental impacts are not always in focus in the rising demand and offer of alternative sources of food.

 Who is valuing conscious producers?
 Who is caring for the consumers?
-There was a clear need to create an independent organization and a network of stakeholders to verify and promote good practices.
+There was a clear need to create an independent organization and a network of stakeholders to promote good practices.